grilling guides icon.Grilling Guides

 Close up of a weber kettle top lid v.

-And that, in a nutshell, is how the fire is fueled with oxygen.
+And that, in a nutshell, is how the fire is fueled with oxygen in a charcoal grill.

 Text image for instructions detailing temperature control on charcoal gr.